 (1) G-Future Interest Owner Trust, a Delaware business trust (the “Trust”)

-(2) Enron Corp., an Oregon corporation (the “Counterparty”)
+(2) Enron North America Corp., an Oregon corporation (the “Counterparty”)

 1.2 In this Confirmation:

+“Accelerated Interest” shall mean all interest paid by the Trust to CIBC pursuant to Section 7.2 of the Facility Agreement and which as of the Principal Payment Date has not been required to be repaid to the Trust.

+“Advance” shall have the meaning ascribed to such term in the Facility Agreement.

+“Alternate Base Rate” shall have the meaning ascribed to such term in the Facility Agreement.

+“Alternate Base Rate Advance” shall have the meaning ascribed to such term in the Facility Agreement.

+“Applicable Margin” shall have the meaning ascribed to such term in the Facility Agreement.

 “Calculation Agent” means CIBC.
 All determinations and calculations by the Calculation Agent or one of its Affiliates shall be made in good faith and in the exercise of its commercially reasonable judgment.
 All such determinations and calculations shall be binding on the parties hereto in the absence of manifest error.